Spotfire Server and Environment - Quick Start

 TO [$(WINDOWS_LOGIN_ACCOUNT)]

-As mentioned above, the server process should connect as different user than the user that runs this script for security reasons.
+As mentioned above, for security reasons, the Spotfire server process should connect as a different user than the user that runs this script.
 If you really want to use the same account then you must comment out the following lines from create_server_user_ia.sql:

 CREATE USER [$(SPOTFIREDB_USERNAME)] FOR LOGIN [$(WINDOWS_LOGIN_ACCOUNT)]